vatpac-technology/sops/docs/terminal/Melbourne TCU/coordination.md

 Auto Release shall be used for aircraft that are:
 a) Departing from a runway nominated on the ATIS; and
 b) Issued a Procedural SID; and
-c) Assigned A050; or
+c) Assigned A050.

-Any aircraft that don't meet these criteria must be coordinated to ML TCU with a "Next" Call
+Any aircraft that don't meet these criteria must be coordinated to ML TCU with a "Next" Call.

+"Next" Coordination is a procedure where the BN ADC controller gives a heads-up to the BN TCU controller about an impending departure.
+The BN TCU controller will respond by assigning a heading to the aircraft, for the BN ADC controller to pass on with their takeoff clearance.

 !!! example
     ML ADC -> ML TCU: "Next, ABC"